-Among Covered Workers With a Separate Per Person General Annual Health Plan Deductible for Family Coverage, Structure of Deductible Limits, By Plan Type, 2013 that applies to spending by any covered person in the family or a separate family deductible that applies to spending by each family member or a limited number of family members.
+NOTE: Average general annual health plan deductibles for PPOs, POS plans, and HDHP/SOs are for in-network services.
+The survey distinguishes between plans that have an aggregate family deductible that applies to spending by any covered person in the family or a separate family deductible that applies to spending by each family member or a limited number of family members.
 Beginning in 2012, the survey's skip logic was edited so that firms who selected a separate family deductible were asked if they had a combined limit or if the limit was consider met when a specified number of family members reached their separate per-person limit.
 The "other" category refers to workers that have another type of limit on per-person deductibles, such as a per-person amount with a total dollar cap.